 Class II and class III gaming facilities shall be constructed, maintained and operated in a manner that adequately protects the environment and the public health and safety.
-The Tribal Council shall adopt standards for protecting the environment and the public health and safety that are consistent with its obligations under the Compact.
-At a minimum, the standards for protecting the public health and safety shall include the following prohibitions:
+The Tribal Council shall adopt standards for protecting the environment and the public health and safety that assure adequate protection of the environment and the public health and safety.